Simon Emmerson

 Simon Emmerson (12 March 1956 – 13 March 2023) was an English musician and record producer.
-He founded the bands Working Week, Weekend, and Afro Celt Sound System.
+He played in the bands Working Week, Weekend, and founded Afro Celt Sound System.

 Early life and education

-Simon was born in London, the son of Alan Emmerson, an architect who had also worked as manager for the rock band Screw, and his wife, Mercia (nee Samson), a sociology lecturer, both members of the Communist party.
+Simon was born in London, the son of Alan Emmerson, an architect who had also worked as manager for the rock band Screw, and his wife, Mercia (née Samson), a sociology lecturer.
 He attended Ibstock Place School and then Wandsworth School.
 He attended Forest School Camps, in which his father was heavily involved, and there he developed his love of folk song, nature and bird watching.

 Career

 Weekend

-Emmerson formed Weekend in 1981 with Alison Statton, under the pseudonym Simon Booth.
+Emmerson played in Weekend in 1981 with Alison Statton, under the pseudonym Simon Booth.
 Around this time he also played guitar on Everything but the Girl's debut album Eden.